richmedina/vot-dev/README.md

   $ pip install -r "requirements.txt"
   ```

-To update the VOT-CP software when newer versions are released, navigate to the directory where the software is installed and run:
+To update the VOT-CP software when newer versions are released, navigate to the directory where the software is installed and then run:

   ```
   $ git pull origin main